1992 New Year's Day Storm: Norway

 After the storm, a relief action called Aksjon Orkan was set up, based in Oslo, a city which was not affected by the windstorm.
 Reactions among the populace in the affected areas were mixed.
-The action was supported by the County Governor of Møre og Romsdal, but the mayor of Vanylven scorned the perceived intent to collect "food and clothes for the windstorm victims", stating the lack of need for such aid.
+The action was supported by the County Governor of Møre og Romsdal, but the mayor of Vanylven Municipality scorned the perceived intent to collect "food and clothes for the windstorm victims", stating the lack of need for such aid.
 The people behind the action later claimed that this was never the purpose.
 By the middle of January Aksjon Orkan had collected NOK 600–800,000.

 United Kingdom

 This storm is regarded to be the most powerful storm to have hit the UK in reliable recorded history, and is a contender for the world's strongest extratropical cyclone in terms of raw windspeeds.